isaac-kami/ParaviewFenicsOciCloud/README.md

 <br></br>

-<b> Fenics and Paraview hosts to access the Object Storage </b>
+<b> Transfer data to Object Storage </b>

-To access the Object Storage from Fenics instance and Paraview instance, configure OCI CLI on both of them.
+To transfer data to Object Storage, configure OCI CLI on both FEniCS instance and Paraview instance.
 Make sure you add the public .pem key in the User/API Keys from OCI Cloud , otherwise you will not be able to upload or download to/from the Bucket.

 For setting up the OCI CLI and the API Keys in Oracle Cloud, follow this tutorial: <a href="https://isaac-exe.gitbook.io/various-tutorials/tutorials/1.-deployment-instance/install-and-configure-oci-cli#2-configure-oci-cli">Configure OCI CLI </a>